cnabio/cnab-spec/105-signing.md

 }
 ```

-Non-OCI images may still append digests using the `@DIGESET` form above.
+Non-OCI images may still append digests using the `@DIGEST` form above.
 A runtime must be able to translate such a reference to the appropriate image, and perform the appropriate validation.

 Different formats (viz.
 OCI) provide definitions for validating a digest.
 Images SHOULD be validated using these definitions, according to their `imageType`.
 If a particular image type does not already define what it means to have a digest verified, the default method is to retrieve the object as-is, and checksum it in the format in which it was delivered when accessed.